Baguage/pyqualtrics/README.md

 If you want to run full test suite, you may want to create a survey, a message and one response in your Qualtrics account.
 QUALTRICS_SURVEY_ID, QUALTRICS_RESPONSE_ID and QUALTRICS_MESSAGE_ID variable should be set to activate those tests

+You can re-created Qualtrics survey used for testing using files in qualtrics_files_for_tests directory

 # Bugs and requests